stiffis/stiffis/README.md

 I'm stiffis, an 18 year old guy who likes code a lot.

-I'm focused on understanding new emerging technologies, such as AI, Neural Networks and, why not, game development.
+Focused on understanding new emerging technologies, such as AI, Neural Networks and, why not, game development.

-I love to customize my workspace, that's why I use Linux (soon my dotflies..).
+I like to customize my workspace, that's why I use Linux (soon my dotflies..).

-I use Python for most of my projects, but I'm learning C++ for memory control.
+Use Python for most of my projects, but I'm learning C++ for memory control.

-## ....
+## Things I love ❤️

+- Python, C++

+- Maths (especially Calculus, Discrete, Geometry, Trigonometry and my sweetie, Algebra)

+- Linux

+- My friends

+- My family